 In the event any classified employee is temporarily assigned and performs duties in a classification higher than his/her own for an uninterrupted period of 24 work hours or more, the District will pay the employee Step A of the higher classification or five percent (5%) above the employee's normal hourly rate, whichever is greater, for each full day worked in both classified and unclassified positions.
 Should the employee be required to work overtime while on an acting assignment, he/she shall be compensated at one and one-half times the hourly rate of the acting assignment.
 Should an observed holiday fall within the assignment to a higher classification, the employee will not be eligible for acting pay on that day.
-Should the employee use eight or more consecutive hours of vacation, sick leave, floating holiday leave or compensatory time off within the initial 24 consecutive work hours of performing the duties of the higher classification, the employee will not be eligible for acting pay.
+Should the employee use sick leave, vacation, floating holiday leave, or compensatory time off at any time while performing the duties of the higher classification, the employee will not be eligible for acting pay.